glennh11/DECO2014-Final-Assignment-My-Gym-Pal/README.md

 ## Limitations
 The application uses localStorage to store data, therefore it is limited to the device and browser it is initially used in.
 If the application is opened on a different browser or device, the user's PR's aren't available there.

+## Notes
+I understand and acknowledge the need to use gitHub throughout the progression of the assignment.
+I did not realise this which I take full responsibility of.
+My gitHub Repository demonstrates my efforts to include all the changes I made previously to the best of my memory.